Background sources, such as specialized encyclopedias and dictionaries, are an essential piece of the research process. They can help you:

 CQ Researcher is the perfect answer for people who need a place to begin research on current topics.
 Celebrating its 75th anniversary this year, this

-weekly publication covers the most current and controversial issues of the day with complete summaries, insight into all sides of the issues,
+weekly publication covers the most current and controversial issues of today with complete summaries, insight into all sides of the issues, bibliographies,

-bibliographies, and more.
+and more.
 Users may browse through articles in the current issue or search for past articles using words, dates, or other criteria.
-The CQ
+The CQ Researcher is the

-Researcher is the only publication that delivers in-depth original reporting week in and week out on the topics that affect you and the world around
+only publication that delivers in-depth original reporting week in and week out on the topics that affect you and the world around you.

 Search CQ Researcher